Aloe Fresh

 A dish, shallow bowl or container such as the one pictured to the right.

 This is because the aloin or sap will stain.
 Initially the sap appears yellow however as the leaf seals itself the sap will turn purple and stain what it is in contact with.
+The stain is difficult to remove.

 Picture